-Children are also exposed to a wide range of musical styles and era’s when listening and appraising from the great classics of Bach and Mozart to more modern composers.
-Children are also exposed to the future of music by learning how music and technology are now working closer together using apps such as garage band and drum machines to help them create their own dance and house style compositions
+Children are also exposed to a wide range of musical styles and eras when listening and appraising, from the great classics of Bach and Mozart to more modern composers.
+Children are also exposed to the future of music by learning how music and technology are now working closer together, using apps such as Garage Band and Drum Machines to help them create their own dance and house-style compositions.

-Music Curriculum (document opens in new window)
+Music Curriculum Map (document opens in new window)

 Progression of Skills in Music (document opens in new window)